ArcXeon/Meesho-Data-Challenge/README.md

 - If running in a local environment, ensure that all dependencies are installed, including **PVTv2-b2**.
 You can install it from GitHub or Hugging Face as described in the **Prerequisites** section.
 - Ensure that you have **CUDA** set up if you're using a GPU.
+- Ensure that after training model for each category , load the model path accordingly in the inference code to get correct results/

 ### Pre-trained Model